silviamaggi/smd-com/_posts/2020-12-02-how-the-instagram-navigation-became-convoluted.md

 ---
 title: How the Instagram navigation became convoluted
-last_modified_at:
+last_modified_at: '2021-09-01T22:39:46.918Z'
 featured-post: false
 categories:
   - UX
 tags:
   - instagram
   - navigation
-  - ux
 description: With the introduction of significant layout changes – the tabs Reel and Shop – the Instagram navigation became convoluted.
 Let's briefly explore how.
 featured-image: feat-lalo-hernandez-unsplash.jpg
 redirect_from:
   - /design/how-the-instagram-navigation-became-convoluted/
 ---
-With the introduction of significant layout changes – the tabs Reel and Shop – the Instagram navigation became convoluted.
-Let’s briefly explore how.
+<p class="lead">With the introduction of significant layout changes – the tabs Reel and Shop – the Instagram navigation became convoluted.
+Let’s briefly explore how.</p>

 <!--more-->